South Asian Studies

 Yale College offers South Asian Studies as a second major.
 Students select courses for the major from a wide range of disciplines and complete a language requirement in a South Asian language.

-The Department of South Asian Studies offers a Certificate of Advanced Language Study in Hindi.
-A certificate adviser, typically the director of undergraduate studies (DUS), advises students on the certification process and certifies to the University Registrar's Office that students have completed the stated requirements before the end of eight terms of study.
-The Certificate of Advanced Language Study, once certified, is listed on the student's transcript.
+The Department of South Asian Studies offers a Certificate of Advanced Language Study in Hindi and Sanskrit.
+A certificate adviser, typically the director of undergraduate studies (DUS), advises students on the certification process.
+The Certificate of Advanced Language Study, once certified through Degree Audit, is listed on the student's transcript.

 Students seeking to earn the certificate are required to take four courses beyond the L4 level in their chosen language, at least two of which must be Yale courses designated as L5.
 All courses must be taken for a letter grade, and students must achieve a grade of B or above.
 With the approval of the adviser, one advanced non-L5 Yale course, conducted in the target language, such as an independent study course (graded Pass/Fail), a graduate seminar, or an advanced seminar may count toward certification requirements.